varghese-dev/ionic-google-drive/readme.md

 i.e. 'ionic run andorid' if you have an android device properly connected.

-Note that by design, OAuth in ionic does not support running in the borwser since the callback url is for mobile.
+Note that by design, OAuth in ionic does not support running in the browser since the callback url is for mobile.
 In other words you can not use 'ionic serve' when trying OAuth.
 See https://github.com/nraboy/ng-cordova-oauth/issues/46 regarding this.

 -------------